 Figure 1: Normal Navicular compared to “Accessory” Navicular

 Many people have accessory (“extra”) naviculars (figure 1) – a prominent extra bone extending form the navicular bone.
 Most accessory naviculars are completely asymptomatic.
-However, some individuals will develop pain on the inside of their hindfoot.
-This pain occurs either from the prominent extra bone rubbing against a shoe; from irritation at the fibrous junction where the accessory bone meets the regular navicular; or for both of these reasons.
+However, some individuals will develop pain on the inside of their midfoot.
+Pain may occur from pressure of shoeware against the prominence irritating the bone itself or the fibrous junction where the accessory bone meets the regular navicular; or for both of these reasons.
+Alternatively, the fibrous junction or interface may become painful as a result of tension applied by the posterior tibial tendon through it’s connection or insertion at that site.
 Often individuals will be asymptomatic for years until a new pair of shoes or a change in their activity level precipitates symptoms.
 The accessory navicular itself typically develops during adolescence when the two areas of the navicular bone fail to fuse together.

-On examining a foot with a symptomatic accessory navicular there will often be a bony prominence on the inside of the foot, just below and in front of the ankle.
+On examining a foot with a symptomatic accessory navicular there will often be a bony prominence on the inside of the foot, just below and in front of the inside ankle bone (medial malleolus).
 The size of this prominence will vary from small to quite large.
 Pressing over this area will often produce discomfort.
-There may be an associated flat foot deformity as this is common (but not universal!) in patients with accessory naviculars.
+There may be an associated flat foot deformity as this is common (but not universal!) in patients with an accessory navicular.
 Stressing the posterior tibial tendon by raising the heel up and down on one foot or by forcing the foot to the inside against resistance may aggravate the symptoms as these maneuvers stress the posterior tibial tendon which attaches (inserts) on the inside of the accessory navicular bone.
 Patients may walk with a slight limp due to pain.

-Accessory naviculars can be seen on plain X-rays.
+An accessory navicular can be seen on plain X-rays.
 These x-rays will allow the size of the accessory navicular to be determined.
 Occasionally if the status of the posterior tibial tendon needs to be assessed or other problems are suspected (ex.
-Navicular stress fracture) it may be necessary to perform an MRI although this is not considered routine.
+Navicular stress fracture) it may be necessary to perform an MRI.
+Although this is not considered routine, MRI may be helpful in identifying the degree of irritation by demonstrating fluid or edema that may accumulate in the bone as a result of the irritation.

 Many individuals with symptomatic accessory naviculars can be managed successfully without surgery.
 Standard non-surgical treatment includes: